 Additionally, USEC owed SWU and uranium inventories to fabricators with a cost totaling \$319.5 million at December 31, 2007 and \$52.6 million at December 31, 2006.
 Fabricators process LEU into fuel for use in nuclear reactors.
 Under inventory optimization arrangements between USEC and domestic fabricators, fabricators order bulk quantities of LEU from USEC based on scheduled or anticipated orders from utility customers for deliveries in future periods.
 As delivery obligations under actual customer orders arise, USEC satisfies these obligations by arranging for the transfer to the customer of title to the specified quantity of LEU on the fabricator's books.
 Fabricators have other inventory supplies and, where a fabricator has elected to order less material from USEC than USEC is required to deliver to its customers at the fabricator, the fabricator will use these other inventories to satisfy USEC's customer order obligations on USEC's behalf.
-In such cases, the transfer of title of LEU from USEC to the customer results in quantities of SWU and uranium owed by USEC to the fabricator.
-The amounts of SWU and uranium owed to fabricators are satisfied as future bulk deliveries of LEU are made.
+In such cases, the transfer of fittle of LEU from USEC to the customer results in quantities of SWU and uranium owed to fabricators are satisfied as future bulk deliveries of LEU are made.